(Please note: Blogs are informational articles and do not necessarily mean we will take on the subject matter in potential cases.)

 In fact, Ring has created a portal specifically for law enforcement investigations.
 However, Ring is not allowed to hand over footage to the police.
 The footage belongs to the device owner.

-The police will have to ask you if they can view your camera footage, and it is up to you whether you grant access or not.
+The police must ask to see your camera footage, and you decide if they can.
 The only exception to this rule is if the police have a warrant for the recordings.
 Many victims of crimes will share their recordings voluntarily, while officers often meet resistance when approaching parties who are not involved in the crime.

 This connection between Ring and the police is not without its controversies.
 Some critics have slammed the link-up for turning police officers into doorbell camera salesmen who encourage citizens to install these devices.

 Ring has also previously provided police departments with background statistics and information on device users, helping officers to target doorbell recordings.
-The company now claims it has changed its stance and is no longer giving out this kind of private information.
+The company now claims it has changed its stance and is no longer giving out private information.

 Doorbell Cameras with Facial Recognition Software

 The idea behind the addition would be to scan any footage recorded and alert residents if someone looking or acting suspiciously is recorded in their neighborhood.
-It could also theoretically be linked to “most wanted” lists and police databases to track and catch criminals.
+Theoretically, we could link it to “most wanted” lists and police databases to track and catch criminals.

-Critics have pointed out that the current facial recognition software is still under development, and frequently makes mistakes.
-It would be extremely risky to incorporate it into a product that the general public uses because it might result in unjustified fear and panic.
+Critics have pointed out that the current facial recognition software is still under development and frequently makes mistakes.
+Incorporating it into a product that the general public uses would be extremely risky because it might result in unjustified fear and panic.

 The current position of Ring is that it does not use facial recognition technology in its devices, and will not offer such services to law enforcement.
-But Nest cameras do use some form of the software already, and there is no knowing how these stances will change in the future.
+Nest cameras already use some of the software, but it’s unclear how these positions will change.

 Doorbell Cameras on Rental Properties

-What happens when a doorbell camera is installed at a rental property?
-Who owns the recorded footage, and how does that alter guidance when it comes to invasion of privacy?
+What happens when a rental property installs a doorbell camera?
+Who owns the recorded footage, and how does that alter guidance regarding invasion of privacy?

-This definitely complicates the issue of home recording device legality.
+This complicates the issue of home recording device legality.
 For tenants, it may feel like an invasion of privacy if their landlord has installed devices that can record comings and goings.
-But for the landlord, it may be considered a necessary level of security on their property.
+However, for the landlord, it may be considered a necessary level of security on their property.

-• In accordance with the law, landlords cannot install cameras in private locations, such as within the home.
+- According to the law, landlords cannot install cameras in private locations like home.

-• But landlords may be within their rights to install doorbell cameras that point out at public spaces.
+- However, landlords may be within their rights to install doorbell cameras that point out in public spaces.

 Another issue may be a tenant wishing to install a video doorbell, with the landlord sharing liability for any misuse.

-• Landlords should include language in any lease giving them discretion over installing a device.
-The lease should specify a make, model, method of installation, and give the landlord the right to refuse or remove the device.
+- Landlords should include language in any lease giving them discretion over installing a device.
+The lease should specify a make, model, and installation method and give the landlord the right to refuse or remove the device.

 Video Doorbell Lawsuits